Idaho State Correctional Institution

 ISCI is the oldest operating prison in the state, with a capacity of 1,446, with special-use beds for infirmary, outpatient mental health, and geriatric residents.
 Its reception and diagnostic unit (RDU) serves as the entry point for all men entering Idaho's prison system.
-ISCI was opened in December 1973 as the state prison, after serious riots in 1971 and 1973 destroyed much of the century-old Idaho State Penitentiary in east Boise.
+ISCI was opened in December 1973 as the state prison, after serious riots in 1971 and 1973 destroyed much of the century-old state penitentiary in east Boise.
 A riot in the summer of 1980 at the prison caused damages in the millions of dollars, mostly in the maximum security area.

 The institution is surrounded by a double fence, patrolled by sentry dogs, with six operational towers to monitor perimeter security and resident movement.
 The facility includes a religious activities center, a fully-equipped recreation facility with two large tracks and ballfields, an accredited school, a large industrial workspace for vocational rehabilitation and job training programs, and a fully functioning medical clinic with 28 inpatient beds.

-ISCI also hosts the Inmate Dog Alliance Program of Idaho (IDAPI).
+ISCI also hosted the Inmate Dog Alliance Program of Idaho (IDAPI).
 This program takes dogs from the Humane Society, and places them with an inmate.
-The goal of the program is to prepare the dogs for adoption, as well as providing therapeutic opportunities for the participating residents.
+The goal of the program was to prepare the dogs for adoption, as well as providing therapeutic opportunities for the participating residents.
+This program was retired in 2021 due to COVID.

 On Easter Sunday in 1986, convicted felon Claude Dallas escaped from ISCI.
 Some believe he accomplished this by walking out with a group of visitors, although this remains in dispute.
 The escape spurred an almost year-long manhunt that ended in suburban southern California.